Web Development

 The DOCTYPE declaration is crucial as it specifies the version of HTML used in a document.
 It helps browsers understand how to interpret the document’s code, ensuring proper rendering of web pages.
 Without a correct DOCTYPE declaration, web pages may not display as intended.

-For instance, using <!DOCTYPE html> at the beginning of an HTML document indicates that it conforms to the latest HTML specification.
+For instance, using at the beginning of an HTML document indicates that it conforms to the latest HTML specification.
 This simple line informs browsers that they should render the content according to modern standards, preventing compatibility issues and ensuring consistent display across different devices.

 Including this declaration is like providing a set of instructions for browsers on how to handle and present the content within an HTML file.
 It sets expectations for both browsers and developers about what features are available and how certain elements should be interpreted.